cesar-douady/open-lmake/doc/src/autodep.md

 - Prepare the user environment for the user code (environment variables, cwd, namespace if necessary, etc.).
 - Receive the accesses made by the user code (through a socket) and record them.
-- Determine what is a dependency, what is a target etc.
+- Determine what is a dep, what is a target etc.
-- Report a job digest to the server (the central process managing the dependency DAG).
+- Report a job digest to the server (the central process managing the dep DAG).

 The major idea is that when an access is reported by the user code (in the case of `libc` call spying), there is no reply from `job_exec` back to the user code, so no round trip delay is incurred.

-## Dependencies order is kept as well
+## Deps order is kept as well

-Remember that when a job is run, its dependencies list is **approximative**.
+Remember that when a job is run, its deps list is **approximative**.
 It is the one of the previous run, which had different file contents.
 For example, a `.c` may have changed, including a `#include` directive.
-In case there are 2 dependencies `d1` and `d2`, and `d1` was just discovered, it may be out-of date and the job ran with a bad content for `d1`.
+In case there are 2 deps `d1` and `d2`, and `d1` was just discovered, it may be out-of date and the job ran with a bad content for `d1`.

 Most of the time, this is harmless, but sometimes, it may happen that `d2` is not necessary any more (because old `d1` content had `#include "d2"` and new one does not).
-In that case, this job must be rerun with the new content od `d1`, even if `d2` is in error, as `d2` might disappaer as de dependency.
+In that case, this job must be rerun with the new content od `d1`, even if `d2` is in error, as `d2` might disappaer as de dep.

 This may only occurs if `d2` was accessed **after** `d1` was accessed.
 If `d2` was accessed before `d1`, it is safe to say the job cannot run because `d2` is in error: it will never disappear.